AdobeDocs/workfront.en/help/quicksilver/planning/records/connect-records.md

 ---
 title: Connect Records
 description: After you create connections between record types, you can connect individual records to one another.
+You can display information from one record on another record when you connect them.
 recommendations: noDisplay, noCatalog
 feature: Workfront Planning
 role: User, Admin